UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 # IMPLEMENTATION

+ - The contracts to be tracked include
+	- Any EMP contract
+ 	- Any Perpetual contract
+	- Any perpetual pool party contract
+ - The total value locked is the value of the collateral locked in the relevant contracts.
  - The dollar value of each of the contracts should be calculated using the UMIPs and guidence in the Markets and Data section.
  - These should then be summed to obtain the total value locked (TVL) measured in dollars.
- - The TVL as measured in dollars should then be divided by 10^8
+ - The TVL as measured in dollars should then be divided by 10^9

 1. **What prices should be queried for and from which markets?**

  - The dollar value of each of the contracts should be calculated using the UMIPs and guidence in the Markets and Data section.
+ - Where there is no price identifier UMIP, the price should be queried from the highest volume USD* market

 2. **Pricing interval**